Computer Applications – CAP 100-601 and CAP 100-602

 Goals of the course: Students will become familiar with the hardware and software of computing systems.
 They will learn how to operate various software packages, when each is appropriate and how to use it.
 They will also be exposed to issues related to security of systems, Internet search methods, ethical issues of computer use, and future trends in the computer industry.
 Specific attention will be given to how these elements relate to the field of Psychology.

-Attendance: Students are required to attend all Thursday class meetings and will be responsible for completing all work done during the lab meeting and assigned as a result of the lab.
+Attendance: Students are required to attend all Tuesday class meetings and will be responsible for completing all work done during the lab meeting and assigned as a result of the meeting.
 Students will be permitted one absence – excused or not – without penalty (although students will need to make up the work).
 Each absence in excess of the minimum will result in a reduction in the final course grade by one third of a letter grade (e.g. from B to B-).
 Students with no absences will receive a final course grade enhancement of one third of a letter grade (e.g. from B- to B).

 Class web site: The class web site: http://web.cortland.edu/andersmd/CAP100/CAP100home.htm is the method by which students may access weekly assignments, tests for the text and Office 2010 mastery, and other information related to the course.